 Discretionary Business Grant Scheme

-Certain small and micro businesses with relatively high ongoing fixed property related costs that are not eligible for the Small Business & Retail, Hospitality and Leisure Grants (as detailed below) may be eligible for a grant from our discretionary scheme.
+Certain small and micro businesses with relatively high ongoing fixed property related costs that were not eligible for the Small Business & Retail, Hospitality and Leisure Grants (as detailed below) may have been eligible for a grant from our discretionary scheme.

-We have paid 184 discretionary grants from the first phase of applications, equating to 1.94m.
-Application windows relating to this grant scheme have now closed and we are in the process of assessing submissions received for the period from 8 July 2020 to 20 July 2020.
+We have paid 316 discretionary grants from the two phases of applications, equating to 3,210,000.
+Application windows relating to this grant scheme have now closed and all payments have been made.

 Small Business & Retail, Hospitality and Leisure Grants